 - 1. What is the future of communication?
 Explain with relevant examples. - 2.
-How Internet has changed the way we communicate? - 3.
-What impact does technology has on Indian media? - 4.
+How has the Internet changed the way we communicate? - 3.
+What impact does technology have on Indian media? - 4.
 Write a note on digital media trends.

-- 1. Kreit, B. (2016, October 23).
+- Kreit, B. (2016, October 23).
 When Everything is Media: The Future of Communication and Technology.
-Technology Horizons 2016 Research Agenda. - 2.
-Sharon Pian Chan, R. (2017).
+Technology Horizons 2016 Research Agenda. - Sharon Pian Chan, R. (2017).
 The Future of Journalism.
-Washington, D.C.: The Aspen Institute Communications and Society Program.
+Washington, D.C.: The Aspen Institute Communications and Society Program. - Anderson, J. A. (1996).
+Communication Theory: Epistemological Foundations.
+Guilford Publications.